ivardu/Social-Net7/README.md

 A social networking web-app built for users to share their posts, videos also allows the users to connect with their friends by accepting as well sending the friend requests through the registration and login process.

 ## Features
-Users can create account on the tapala through its signup process then,
+Users can create account on the tapala through its signup process then
   - Post images
   - Videos
   - Like
   - Comment
   - Send Friend Request
   - Aceept Friend Requests

 ## Authentication
 Users can sign up using Tapala signup process and it saves only the minimal data of user like username and email id.